Jarvis-ai-UFAR/JARVIS/README.md

   - Allows a logged-in user to change their password.

 - `ProfileView`
-  - Displays and updates basic user profile data.
+  - Displays and updates basic user profile data
+  - In the UI, profile can be a separate page or a section inside `jarwis.html`.

 #### Library / Book Controllers

 - `BookListView`
-  - Lists all available books for students.
+  - Provides data for the books section in the dashboard.

 - `BookDetailView`
-  - Shows details of a single book.
+  - Shows details of a single book (or returns data for a detail view/modal).

 - `FavoriteBookToggleView`
   - Adds or removes a book from the current user’s favourites.